eclipse-tractusx/tractusx-edc/edc-extensions/ssi/ssi-miw-credential-client/README.md

 # MIW Client Credential Module

 This module contains an implementation of the `SsiCredentialClient` interface for SSI.
-It basically narrow down to two operations:
+It basically narrows down to two operations:

 - obtaining a token for protocol communication
 - validating the token